xwu/xwu-swift-numerics/integers-part-1.md

 [ref 3-3]:
 https://github.com/apple/swift/pull/17860

-## Conversions between integer types
+## Conversions among integer types

 Five different initializers are available to convert between standard library integer types.
 A value `source` of type `T` can be converted to a value of type